Trail summary

 Tips

-- Ensure you know the weather forecast for the day and be prepared for any conditions as the weather is very unpredictable at any time of year.
+- Check the weather forecast before your hike and be prepared for changing conditions, as the weather can be unpredictable year-round.

 Map and GPX file